 - The period of time

 The complexity of the issues

-- The extent of any enquiries required
+The extent of any enquiries required

-- Any reasons given for the delay
+Any reasons given for the delay

-The Minister enjoys absolute discretion in terms of granting naturalisation/citizenship applications.
 The Courts are therefore inclined to afford the Minister some greater degree of latitude than would be the case in more routine applications.
 In delay cases it must be decided whether absurd delays impact upon family rights.
 In the case of Mahmood .v.
 The Minister for Justice, Equality and Law Reform, the issue of absurd delays impacting seriously on family rights was examined.
 In the case of Moldovan .v.
 The Minister for Foreign Affairs the Court would have refused an order to compel in respect of a passport application which ultimately took close to one year when the advertised turnaround time was fifteen days.